adamchainz/conjecture/README.rst

 If you want to know more about how it works, there is a `rough design doc also checked in to this repo <docs/design.rst>`_.

+If you want to see some examples of usage, there's `a collection of simple tests
+<https://github.com/DRMacIver/conjecture/tree/master/examples>`_ (most or all of
+which fail) in the repo demonstrating some common behaviours and approaches.

 ------------------
 Development Status
 ------------------